 Would you want to live at a property that looks unsightly?
 Spend the time and money to make it appealing because the property is someone’s home.
 There are no excuses for old paint and unkempt landscaping.
 Consider adding property gates and security cameras to promote a safer environment.
 If you want to charge the highest rent possible, you need to make your property the best-kept property in the area.
 When you increase your property’s upkeep, the transformation will instantly improve the range you can charge for rent.

-The range you can charge for rent will directly relate to your willingness to make changes at your property and increase the property’s value to the tenants.
-If you design your property to become a place where people want to live instead of somewhere with an empty apartment, your rents will increase, and your average tenant length will increase.
+The range you can charge for rent will directly relate to your willingness to make changes to your property and increase the property’s value to the tenants.
+To increase net operating income in apartments, you have to design your property to become a place where people want to live.
+This increases occupancy rates faster than just relying on someone needing an empty apartment.
+With that, your rents will increase, and your average tenant length will increase.